NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Support in recursive resolvers suffices for the mechanism to be fully functional.
 {{recursive-resolver-behavior}} specifies the basic algorithm for resolving incremental delegations.
-In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially when authoritative name server support is still lacking and there are still many zones that do not contain incremental delegations.
+In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially for when authoritative name server support is still lacking and there are still many zones that do not contain incremental delegations.
-{{authoritative-name-server-support}} specifies support in the authoritative name server.

 ## Recursive Resolver behavior